Discover practical steps to leverage compounding returns for long-term financial growth in your investment portfolio.

 What are compounding returns?

-Compounding returns represent the exponential growth of an investment over time by earning "returns on returns."
+Compounding returns is an industry term used to describe how an investment may grow over time when returns are reinvested and begin generating further returns.
 Unlike simple returns, which apply only to the initial principal, compounding adds the gains from prior periods into the calculation.
-This accelerates growth, especially over longer investment horizons.
+When returns are positive, this effect can become more noticeable over longer investment horizons.

 How compounding works (example):

 For example, if an investor starts with USD 1,000 and earns a 10% return annually, the first year's growth adds USD 100 to the principal.
 In the second year, the same 10% return applies to USD 1,100, generating USD 110 instead of USD 100, leaving the investor with USD 1,210.
-Over time, this compounding effect significantly boosts the total value of the investment.
+Over time, if returns remain positive, this compounding effect increases the total value of the investment.

 The compounding returns formula